 Nonrenewal

+The Principal/immediate supervisor shall provide the Superintendent with notice of recommended nonrenewals by March 15.

-Nonrenewal of contracts for classified personnel shall be made in compliance with the requirements of KRS 161.011, with written notice being mailed or provided to the employee by the SuperintendentBasis for Nonrenewal (Less Than Four Years of Service)
+Nonrenewal of contracts for classified personnel shall be made in compliance with the requirements of KRS 161.011, with written notice being mailed or provided to the employee by the Superintendent no later than May 15.

+Basis for Nonrenewal (Less Than Four Years of Service)

 The Superintendent may nonrenew the contracts of classified employees with less than four (4) years of continuous active service in the District for any legal reason.